 Air pollution can also cause harm to your eyes.
 You may not be aware of how air pollution can severely affect your eyes.
 Biking under polluted air can increase the risk of getting eye problems.
 It can range from simple irritation or burning to severe allergy and worst, cancer.
 High levels of pollution in the air can also increase the occurrence of dry eyes syndrome.

-List of 11 Tips How To Protect Eyes When Biking
+11 Tips To Protect Eyes When Biking

 Now that we know some of the factors that can affect our eyes when we are biking, here are some tips to keep them protected.
 In addition, to avoid one of Harmful Ways Hurting Your Eyes when Biking.